Best Places to Run in London: 10 Scenic Routes for Every Distance

 Nearby parkrun:

-There’s no parkrun in Battersea Park, but Fulham Palace parkrun is nearby, taking place every Saturday at 9:00 AM.
+Battersea parkrun takes place every Saturday at 9:00 AM.

 8. Greenwich Park